Our Mission & Growing Practices

 The previous owner of the farm was the former Director of the UF North Florida Research and Education Center in Quincy and his wife.
 They had established an orchard of about 20 Satsuma trees and 150 blueberry bushes on the property.
 They also grew perennial peanut hay and raised sheep.

 Our farm in Quincy, about 20 minutes West of Tallahassee, is situated on 11 acres in a quite neighborhood of mostly residential properties and some small farms.
 On our property we maintain a small pond, woods and wild areas that provides habitat for native wildlife.
 We grow about 3 acres of seasonal vegetables and have about an acre of fruit trees and gardens on the property.
-Our ducks and geese have about an acre of open pasture that we move around throughout the year.

 We learned how to farm through working, actively paying attention, reading, talking with other farmers and gardeners.
 Derek spent a year working at another local farm in Quincy prior to opening our own farm.